aptise/peter_sslers/docs/README_DEVELOPMENT.md

 ## ACME-DNS Testing

-The testing suite can not reliably spin-up `acme-dns``, so it must run in it's own process.
+The testing suite can not reliably spin-up `acme-dns`, so it must run in it's own process.

 Use the test-config file:

     sudo acme-dns -c ./tests/test_configuration/acme-dns.config

-## ACME v1 Testing

-ACME v1 is no longer supported in peter_sslers.

 ## Repository Styleguide